Since 2005, Purdue MEP has had over $1.7 billion in economic impact throughout Indiana.

 To meet the requirements for continuation of this federal funding, our clients quantify the impact our services have had on their companies.
 These services include implementation projects where the client realizes significant operational improvements and increases in production capacity, sales opportunity, cost avoidance, and investment opportunites.
 And thus, both client satisfaction and impact measurement are essential and critical elements of all MEP projects.
 This quantification of impact occurs via an independent, neutral third-party survey firm.

-We are pleased to report the following results from our latest NIST MEP Report Card:
+We are pleased to report the following results from our latest round of client surveys:

 |Lifetime Economic Impact|